Dr. Richard Moore

 “Working during the Dr. Moore years was an incredible adventure,” reflected Brenda Benson, Senior Administrative Dean for Counseling and Student Wellness.
 “I think the entrepreneurial spirit we are known for today stems back to the Dr. Moore days.”

 Dr. Moore’s impact on Santa Monica College will be felt for as long as it exists – those of us who knew him, are the better for it.
 We have lost a true champion of educational opportunity and excellence – and are fortunate to have had Richard Moore’s leadership for two unforgettable decades.

-In lieu of flowers, the family has requested contributions be made to the Dr. Richard Moore Memorial Scholarship Fund, which will support student success.
+To honor his great legacy, the family has requested contributions be made to the Dr. Richard Moore Memorial Scholarship Fund, which will support student success.